th8n8t0s/coherence-simulation-framework/README.md

 # 🌐 Coherence Simulation Framework

-This project explores how static geometric fields—such as spirals, arcs, and dual-core shapes—can influence entropy and curvature in scalar signal propagation.
+This project explores how static geometric fields—such as spirals, arcs, and dual-core shapes—affect entropy and curvature during scalar signal propagation.
 The framework simulates energy-like signals diffusing through these geometries and tracks how coherence, structure, and information density evolve over time.

 ---